Felix-012/generate_to_ground/README.md

 Before running evaluation scripts:

 1. Set the `CXR_PR` environment variable to the path of your repository.
+2. Set the `WORK` environment variable to the path of your parent repository or change the path in config.
-2. Activate the Conda environment:
+3. Activate the Conda environment:

 ```bash
 conda activate cxr_phrase_grounding